 We started in the backyard in suburban Seattle.
 In 2003, Derek Hoiem founded Rain On Me Productions, the parent company of Save the City Records.
 He began working with various musicians around the Northwest, recording them, and helping them with their indie careers.
 Along the way, he met a talented artist named Brandon Bee, who was a widely recognized young producer in the Northwest.
 Together they decided to team up and formally launch a national label and in 2009 they introduced Save the City Records.
 Save the City records officially started with the release of Brandon Bee’s freshman album “This is the Revolution” in 2009 to critical acclaim, and soon after they expanded their marketing and PR efforts.
 This got the attention of Provident Distribution, Sony’s division in Nashville, which led to a distribution deal.
-Along the way we’ve helped develop albums for, and launch, artists such as Allen Stone, Mr. Talkbox (5 Grammys with Bruno Mars), the R&B crooner Allen Stone, Dove-award winning rapper Je’kob, American Idol artist Jeremy Rosado and many more.
-STC artists have been featured on iTunes’ home page, played on national radio, on radio and sales Billboard charts, and featured at national music festivals.
+Along the way Save the City Records helped develop albums for, and launch, artists such as Mr. Talkbox (5 Grammys with Bruno Mars), the R&B crooner Allen Stone, Dove-award winning rapper Je’kob, American Idol artist Jeremy Rosado and many more.
+STC artists have been featured on the Apple iTunes home page, played on national radio, appeared on national Billboard sales and radio charts, and featured at national music festivals.

-Now, we’re living in a golden era of content creation equipped with better technology, allowing us to “take it straight to the people”.
+Today, we’re living in a golden era of content creation with game-changing technology, allowing us to “take it straight to the people”.
 In the era of metrics, our speciality has always been in our ability to see “beyond the numbers” to find and develop new talent, long before a blip shows up on anyone’s radar.
 These values of supporting grass roots movements, embracing technology, creating positive change, and creating a community for artists and fans are at the heart of what we do.
-This is why we’re “Bringing a new sound to life.”
+This is how we’re “Bringing a new sound to life.”

 If you are interested in having our artists play for you, contact firstname.lastname@example.org